The Case For Email Security

 - You never know how long it will take an email message to get from sender to recipient because you don’t know how busy the servers are, how much traffic there is on the Internet, what machines are down for maintenance, etc.

 - Your messages may sit in queues on any number of servers for any amount of time.
-Some of these servers may belong to third parties (i.e. may not be under the purview of either the sender or the recipient).
+Some of these servers may belong to third parties (i.e. may not be under the purview of either the sender or the recipient, may be an external email filtering or archival organization, etc.).

 Retrieving Email From an SMTP Server

-When you receive an email message it sits in a file in your SMTP Server.
-If you wish to view this email message you must access this file.
-Any computer wishing to access your file must speak one of the languages the SMTP Server does.
-With some exceptions, there are really only 2 languages that email computers understand (for email retrieval, as opposed to email sending, for which they use SMTP), one is called the “Internet Message Access Protocol” (IMAP) and one is called the “Post Office Protocol” (POP).
+When you receive an email message it sits in a file (or database) in your email server.
+If you wish to view this email message you must access this content.
+Any computer wishing to access your email must speak one of the languages the email Server does.
+With some exceptions (like MS Exchange), there are really only main 2 languages that email servers understand (for email retrieval, as opposed to email sending, for which they use SMTP), one is called the “Internet Message Access Protocol” (IMAP) and one is called the “Post Office Protocol” (POP).
 (We will not discuss the details of these here, but you may be interested in Understanding Email Services for information about them.)

-As a recipient, you can generally retrieve your email by either using a web-based interface known as “Webmail”, or via an “email client” program, such as Microsoft Outlook or Eudora, running on your personal computer.
-The email client programs will talk directly to your email server and speak IMAP or POP.
-With Webmail, your computer will talk to a Webmail server using a web connection (speaking HTTP); the Webmail server will, in turn, talk to your email server using POP or IMAP.
+As a recipient, you can generally retrieve your email by either using a web-based interface known as “WebMail”, or via an “email client” program, such as Microsoft Outlook or iPhone Mail, running on your personal computer or device.
+The email client programs will talk directly to your email server and speak IMAP or POP or something similar.
+With WebMail, your computer will talk to a WebMail server using a web connection (speaking HTTP); the WebMail server will, in turn, talk to your email server using POP or IMAP or something similar (like a direct database connection).

 The Lack of Security in Email